RedHat-UX/red-hat-design-system/elements/rh-tag/docs/10-style.md

 1. Text label
 1. Optional icon

-### Variations
+### Variants

-There are two available variations and the only difference is the background colors.
-Both variations include an optional slot for displaying a small icon to the left of the text label.
+There are two available variants and the only difference is the background colors.
+Both variants include an optional slot for displaying a small icon to the left of the text label.

 {% example palette="light",
            width=584,
-           alt="Tags with text describing each variation",
+           alt="Tags with text describing each variant",
-           src="../tag-variations.png" %}
+           src="../tag-variants.png" %}

 ### Theme

-Both variations are available in the light theme.
+Both variants are available in the light theme.
 There is an unfilled white tag available in the dark theme if necessary.

 #### Light Theme